color-tv/android-SampleApp/README.md

 This method is used to reset all settings to default.

-For an example of the usage all of the above methods, check our sample app: [Usage of custom recommendation center](https://github.com/color-tv/android-SampleApp/blob/master/SampleApp/app/src/main/java/com/colortv/demo/CustomRecommendationCenterActivity.java)
+For an example of the usage all of the above methods, check our [usage of custom recommendation center](https://github.com/color-tv/android-SampleApp/blob/master/SampleApp/app/src/main/java/com/colortv/demo/CustomRecommendationCenterActivity.java)